 Table of Contents_

-The Canon imageCLASS MF445dw is a budget all-in-one Canon laser printer that manages to provide a litany of features in a $260 package.
-It seems impossible that one printer at a low price point could provide so much functionality, but Canon made it work, albeit at the expense of welcome features; print quality could be better, and there’s no color support to be found.
-Even so, its low price and incredible versatility arguably make it the best printer for small business and the best all in one printer for prospective buyers on a budget.
+The Canon imageCLASS MF445DW is a budget all-in-one Canon laser printer that manages to provide a litany of features in a $260 package.
+It seems impossible that one printer at a low price point could provide so much functionality, but Canon made it work at the expense of welcome features; print quality could be better, and there’s no color support to be found.
+Even so, its low price and incredible versatility arguably make it the best printer for small businesses and the best all-in-one printer for prospective buyers on a budget.

-Related: Our team also recommend the Canon Imageclass Mf424dw review
+Related: Our team also recommends the Canon imageCLASS MF424DW review

-The Canon imageCLASS MF445dw is an Energy Star certified printer with very high paper capacity (up to 900 pages), great print speed, and a slew of features thanks to its all-in-one design.
-It can scan, copy, and even fax alongside its normal printing capabilities, making it a solid one-stop-shop for businesses on a budget.
+The Canon imageCLASS MF445DW is an Energy Star-certified printer with very high paper capacity (up to 900 pages), great print speed, and a slew of features thanks to its all-in-one design.
+It can scan, copy, and even fax alongside its normal printing capabilities, making it a solid one-stop shop for businesses on a budget.
 Check out our Hp PageWide Pro 477DW review for another printer that is great for businesses.
 And if you need the ability to print in large format, you can read our HP DesignJet T120 review.

-Canon didn’t do a great job with efficiency on the Canon imageCLASS MF445dw.
+Canon didn’t do a great job with efficiency on the Canon imageCLASS MF445DW.
 As is common on budget printers, the low cost is offset by expensive toner cartridges; it falls well short of efficiency-focused printers like the Brother INKvestment MFC-J985DW, making it a potentially poor pick for very long-term costs.
 You can check out the Canon MX492 for another printer with a low running cost.

-With WiFi support, the ability to print to mobile devices via WiFi Direct, Apple AirPrint, and Google Cloud Print, the Canon imageCLASS MF445dw has an impressive number of advanced extras for its low price point.
+With Wi-Fi support, and the ability to print to mobile devices via Wi-Fi Direct, Apple AirPrint, and Google Cloud Print, the Canon imageCLASS MF445dw has an impressive number of advanced extras for its low price point.
 WiFi nor an in-built touch screen are guaranteed even at higher price points, so it’s nice to see Canon managed to fit those in.

 Up-front, the Canon imageCLASS MF445dw provides incredible value.
 It’s less than $300 and works as a genuine budget all-in-one that serves most business functions, and its print quality (when printing text) is great for the price.
-It’s in long-term costs that Canon’s product falls apart; replacing its toner cartridge is an expensive task despite the fact replacement cartridges have high capacities.
+In long-term costs, Canon’s product falls apart; replacing its toner cartridge is an expensive task despite the fact that replacement cartridges have high capacities.

-As expected of a Canon product, the Canon imageCLASS MF445dw is a solid printer, albeit one with a few minor but noteworthy flaws.
-If you’re printing in high volumes, printing text, or both, it’s incredible for the price; it’s very hard to beat it at that price when it comes to those specific features.
-If picture quality or long-term costs matter, it’s a bit tougher to recommend, as it’s monochrome and its image quality isn’t exactly great.
-With all that said though, it excels at typical business use cases, and it’s incredibly low up-front cost makes it worth looking at despite its middling long-term costs.
+As expected of a Canon product, the Canon imageCLASS MF445DW is a solid printer, albeit one with a few minor but noteworthy flaws.
+If you’re printing in high volumes, text, or both, it’s incredible for the price; it’s very hard to beat that price when it comes to those specific features.
+If picture quality or long-term costs matter, it’s a bit tougher to recommend, as it’s monochrome, and its image quality isn’t exactly great.
+With all that said, though, it excels at typical business use cases, and its incredibly low up-front cost makes it worth looking at despite its middling long-term costs.